SlouchyButton/postgresql-setup/README.md

 ## Usage
 This script is used as a wrapper around PostgreSQL initialization and upgrade commands.
-It also parses init system service files and/or enviroment files to correctly find datadir based on current system.
+It also parses init system service files and/or environment files to correctly find datadir based on current system.

 ### Initialization